‘General Hospital’ Reveals Big Scoop On Necklace Mystery, But More Twists May Be Coming

 — General Hospital (@GeneralHospital) April 8, 2020

 Now, viewers know that as a child, Nelle had that necklace.
-To reinforce the point, the very end of Thursday’s episode showed Nelle opening a box that had Carly’s baby rattle in it as well as the necklace.
+To reinforce the point, the very end of Thursday’s episode showed Nelle opening a box that had Carly’s baby rattle in it, as well as the necklace.

-After months and months of speculation, fans now know that there is some connection between Frank and Madeline, Nina’s mother, from years ago.
-Is Nelle really Nina’s daughter though?
-General Hospital writers are certainly making it look that way, at least for the moment.
+After months and months of speculation, fans now know that there is some connection between Frank and Nina’s mother Madeline from years ago.
+Is Nelle really Nina’s daughter, though?
+General Hospital‘s writing team is certainly making it look that way, at least for the moment.

 It is worth noting, though, that actress Cynthia Watros recently hinted that there would be a stunning twist coming with this.
-The actress who now plays Nina teased that General Hospital viewers would be truly shocked when the truth about the situation was finally revealed.
+The actress who now plays Nina teased that viewers would be truly shocked when the truth about the situation was finally revealed.

-Watros also detailed that she was aware of the main theories that fans had been speculating about where this storyline was headed.
-The way the General Hospital star spoke of what was coming, she seemed to signal that fans hadn’t quite hit on the right resolution to this necklace mystery.
+Watros also detailed that she was aware of the main theories that fans had been speculating about regarding the storyline’s direction.
+The way the General Hospital star spoke of what was coming, she seemed to signal that people hadn’t quite hit on the right resolution to this mystery.

 Is the other half of that heart necklace really and truly Nelle’s?
 Frank wasn’t exactly known for being an upright, honest man.
 Given that, it does seem possible that he ended up with the necklace and gave it to Nelle, but not because it really was meant for her.

 General Hospital spoilers from SheKnows Soaps notes that there is a lot coming up during the week of April 13 involving both Nina and Nelle.
 Is Nelle being Nina’s daughter really the big outcome with this necklace mystery, or could a twist be on the way?
-Fans will be curious to see what comes next with this, and at least some clarity will seemingly come next week.
+Fans will be curious to see what comes next with this, and there may at least be some clarity to come next week.